singingwolfboy/netlify-home/_posts/2015-11-2-a-step-by-step-guide-jekyll-2x-on-netlify.md

 #### Step 1: Add Your New Site
 ![Netlify New Site](/uploads/newsitebut.png)

 Creating a new site on netlify is simple.
 Once you’ve created an account and logged in, you’ll be taken to https://app.netlify.com/sites.
-Click the New Site button to get started.
+Click the *"New Site"* button to get started.

 #### Step 2: Link to Your GitHub
 Clicking *“New Site”* brings you to this screen: